Phenomenology of a Fake Inert Doublet Model: A fake doublet extension of the SM

 The fIDM is specified by the following Lagrangian

 where $H$ is the SM Higgs doublet and

 is a fakeon doublet that transforms in the $\{1, 2, 1/2\}$ representation of the $SU(3)_c\times SU(2)_L\times U(1)_Y$ gauge group.

 Eqs.~\eqref{eq:lag0} and \eqref{eq:V} are simply the Lagrangian of a 2HDM, where the Higgs doublet is even under a $\mathbb{Z}_2$ symmetry, while the fakeon doublet is odd under it, {\it i.e.}, $\Phi\rightarrow -\Phi$.
 Because of that, we have adopted the standard 2HDM conventions in denoting the scalar couplings and labelling the new degrees of freedom.
 For the sake of simplicity, we assume that the second doublet does not acquire a VEV and does not couple to the SM fermions.
 As a result, our Lagrangian is formally identical to that of the IDM~\cite{Deshpande:1977rw,Ma:2006km,Barbieri:2006dq,LopezHonorez:2006gr}.
-Crucially, however, we assume that the second doublet $\Phi$ is a fakeon, giving rise to the fIDM.
+Nevertheless, due to the different quantization prescription for the field $\Phi$, the fIDM gives rise to a phenomenology radically different from that of the usual IDM.

 The fakeon field \eqref{eq:phi} is specified by the masses $m_i$ of its components, their widths $\Gamma_i$ and the interactions encoded in Eq.~\eqref{eq:lag0} and \eqref{eq:V}.
 Accounting for the contributions of electroweak symmetry breaking, the fakeon masses are given by